SupraTHICC/homelab-setup/README.md

   speedtest-app:
   speedtest-db:
 ```
 Deploy the stack and head over to `http://serverIP:8080` to complete the setup.
-Use the admin/password you've set in the env variables from above, in general you can set the speedtest schedule by using the cron generator and which server your server should run the speedtest against.
+Use the default login information `username: admin@example.com password: password` and then update this information in the users section.
+In general settings you can set the speedtest schedule by using the cron generator and which server your server should run the speedtest against.

 # Nginx Proxy Manager